 Keep a clean and tidy office

 You know what they say – tidy home, tidy mind!
-And this is definitely the case when it comes to our work environments.
+And this is the case when it comes to our work environments.
 Keep your desk clean and clutter-free, and you'll feel in control and happy.
 Take some time at the end of each working day to file things away and organise everything.
 If you're reading this on a desk that could do with a spring clean, buy some office supplies or storage boxes so you can start to enjoy the benefits of a tidy office.

 Set boundaries and deadlines

 You should also set boundaries with how many times you're allowed to check your email.
-As email can be very distracting and take your focus away from real work, it makes sense to only check your inbox once or twice each day.
-Some recommend not checking emails until late morning and instead focusing on important jobs first thing.
-I'd actually agree with this – but I set myself two periods to check email: once at 10am, and another at 3pm.
+As email can be very distracting and take your focus away from real work, it makes sense only to check your inbox once or twice each day.
+Some recommend not checking emails until late morning and instead focusing on essential jobs first thing.
+I'd agree with this – but I set myself two periods to check email: once at 10am, and another at 3pm.
 It has helped me significantly to stay productive.